-If you meet our qualifications and are interested in learning more about what a law enforcement career may have to offer, then being a police Cadet may be for you.
-The following is a list of questions and answers that you or your parents may have about the history and function of Post 721.
+If you meet our qualifications and are interested in learning more about what a law enforcement career may have to offer, then being a Law Enforcement Explorer may be for you.
+The following is a list of questions and answers that you or your parents may have about the history and function of Post 7721.

-If you are between the ages of 14 and 20, have completed the 8th grade, and have never been convicted of a felony crime, the first step in becoming a Police Cadet is to contact the Topeka Police Department's Volunteer Coordinator at 785-368-9237.
+If you are between the ages of 14 and 20, have completed the 8th grade, and have never been convicted of a felony crime, then the first step in becoming an Explorer is to contact Topeka Police Department's Recruiting and Hiring Officer Brandon Gogian at 785-368-9490 or by email.

 Anytime a person puts on a uniform that associates them with a law enforcement organization, they are putting themselves at some risk.
-A Cadet participating on a ride along is required to wear a protective vest; all projects are monitored by police dispatch.
-High priority is given to minimizing the Cadet's risk.
+The Explorer will have an Officer or an Advisor overseeing them at any event that they participate in.
+An Explorer participating on a ride along is required to wear a protective vest and all projects are monitored by police dispatch.
+High priority is given to minimizing the Explorer's risk.

 What Type of Training Does an Explorer Receive?